 The Republic of Ireland is a ‘parliamentary constitutional republic’ whose Head of State is the President of Ireland, currently Michael D Higgins.
-The president is elected by the people of Ireland and they in turn nominate the Taoiseach.
-The Head of Government is the Taoiseach (or Prime Minister), and is responsible for appointing members of government.
-Executive Authority of the country is given to the Taoiseach, Tánaiste (deputy PM) and the members of the Dáil (Assembly of Ireland).
-Legislature is powered by the National Parliament known as the Oireachtas which constitutes Dáil Éireann, Seanad Éireann, and the 4 Courts of Ireland – District, Circuit, High and Supreme courts.
+The president is elected by the people of Ireland and they, in turn, nominate the Taoiseach.
+The Head of Government is the Taoiseach (or Prime Minister) and is responsible for appointing members of government.
+The Executive Authority of the country is given to the Taoiseach, Tánaiste (deputy PM) and the members of the Dáil (Assembly of Ireland).
+The legislature is powered by the National Parliament known as the Oireachtas which constitutes Dáil Éireann, Seanad Éireann, and the 4 Courts of Ireland – District, Circuit, High and Supreme courts.

 The police force in Ireland is the Garda Síochána who are unarmed, while the Police Service of Northern Ireland serves Northern Ireland and they are armed with Glock 17 handguns.

 As for languages, English is the official language of Northern Ireland, while the Republic of Ireland has two, English and Gaeilge (Irish).
 English is the predominant language in Ireland except in Gaeltacht areas where Irish is the first language of the people.
 You will find signs in the Republic of Ireland using both, particularly for road signs, place name and buildings.

 The island of Ireland is a mostly Christian island in terms of religion.
 The Republic of Ireland is a predominantly Catholic country.
 However, Northern Ireland has a higher proportion of Protestant Christians.